-In this course, students gain knowledge and skills in the application, design, production and assessment of products, services and systems.
+Students gain knowledge and skills in the application, design, production and assessment of products, services and systems.
 Student will explore the various fields in metalworking and will receive experience in the use of precision and non-precision tools as they learn the basic operations of manufacturing.
 Students will be involved in the problem solving process, safety with hand tools and power tools, familiarization of machining techniques